MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ## Upload your code 📜

-We recommend you to use [`git`](https://git-scm.com/) with GitHub or GitLab, you can use directly from the commandline in all applications, or use the web UI integration each app proposes.
+We recommend you to use [`git`](https://git-scm.com/) with GitHub or GitLab, you can use it directly from the terminal in all applications, or use the web UI integration each app proposes.

 📖 See the documentation for each application: